-Current liabilities decreased by approximately HK\$27,000 from approximately HK\$15.2 million as at 31 December 2022 to approximately HK\$15.2 million as at 31 December 2023.
-The decrease was mainly attributed to: (a) the decrease in other payable to HK Silver of approximately HK\$300,000; and (b) current tax liabilities of approximately HK\$114,000.
-The decrease was partly offset by: (a) increase in bank and other borrowings by approximately HK\$328,000; and (b) increase in accruals of HK\$59,000.
+Current liabilities decreased by approximately HK\$7.1 million from approximately HK\$2.3 million as at 31 December 2021 to approximately HK\$15.2 million as at 31 December 2022.
+The decrease was mainly attributed to: (a) repayment of bank and other borrowings by approximately HK\$5.8 million; and (b) the decrease in trade and other payables by approximately HK\$1.7 million following the disposal of HK Silver which previously had HK\$1.7 million of trade and other payables prior to disposal.
+The decrease is partially offset by an increase in other payables which consists mainly of amount due to HK Silver of approximately HK\$476,000.